CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 ## DynamoForm-selectize.js

-Enable the use Brian Reavis's popular selectize.js library using html attributes.
+Enable the use Brian Reavis's popular selectize.js library using html attributes, without writing any javascript.

 ### Configuration and Usage

 There are three simple steps to get started:

-* Step1 - Enable selectize.js
+* Step 1 - Enable selectize.js
-* Step2 - Enable DynamoForm-selectize.js
+* Step 2 - Enable DynamoForm-selectize.js
+* Step 3 - Add class to your form element
-* Step3 - Add attributes to your html
+* Step 4 - Add attributes to your html

 #### Step 1 - Enable selectize.js